PHILADELPHIA (AP) - In 30 whirlwind minutes, the Philadelphia Flyers changed the face of the franchise - just not the course of it.

 Here comes the hard part.

 For all the questions and concerns about how they handled themselves in the locker room, with the media, and on the streets of Philadelphia, Carter and Richards did do a few things well - namely score and win.
-Carter had 115 goals the past three years, Richards, the team captain, had 84 and the Flyers fell only two wins shy in 2010 of winning it all.
+Carter had 115 goals the last three years, Richards, the team captain, had 84 and the Flyers fell only two wins shy in 2010 of winning it all.

 Younger, cheaper, and maybe more talented, van Riemsdyk and Giroux gave a tantalizing taste this season of how they can anchor a franchise.
-Giroux led the Flyers with 76 points and was selected as an All-Star.
+Giroux led the Flyers with 76 points and was named an All-Star.
 Van Riemsdyk scored four goals in a sizzling, albeit abbreviated, postseason run.
 Oh, and van Riemsdyk did so in the playoffs while Carter was out with an injury.

 Van Riemsdyk knows it's his time to fill the void left by the departed stars.